Here are 6 ways to build your personal network in Canada for newcomers.

 If you’re self-employed, networking is that much more important.
 Without clients, you are going to have serious issues.

-6 Ways to Build Personal Networks in Canada
+6 Ways to Build Your Personal Network in Canada

 LinkedIn is a popular online networking platform for professionals.
 A LinkedIn account is a must.